UkoeHB/bevy_cobweb/src/react/REACT.md

 ### Entity World Reactors

 Similar to [`WorldReactor`](bevy_cobweb::prelude::WorldReactor) is [`EntityWorldReactor`](bevy_cobweb::prelude::EntityWorldReactor), which is used for entity-targeted reactors.
 Entity world reactors include custom data that is tied to a specific entity that triggers reactions.
-The data is then readable/writable with [`ReactorData`](bevy_cobweb::prelude::ReactorData) whenever that entity triggers a reaction.
+The data is then readable/writable with [`EntityLocal`](bevy_cobweb::prelude::EntityLocal) whenever that entity triggers a reaction.

 Adding an entity to an entity world reactor will register that reactor to run whenever the triggers in [`EntityWorldReactor::Triggers`](bevy_cobweb::prelude::EntityWorldReactor::Triggers) are activated on that entity.
 You don't need to manually specify the triggers.